jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-01-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section IV, Chapter 1
+title: Euler, "Elements of Algebra", Section IV, Chapter 1.
+"Of the Solution of Problems in General."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)